+The labrum is a ring of strong, fibrous tissue or cartilage, that lines and supports the ball and socket that make up the shoulder joint.
 The shoulder is comprised of three bones called the scapula (Shoulder blade), the clavicle (collarbone), and the humerus (upper arm bone).
 The glenoid is in the shallow socket of the shoulder blade where the head of the upper arm bone rests.
-The humeral head, or ball, of the shoulder joint is much larger than the glenoid socket, but the socket is surrounded by a ring of strong, fibrous tissue called the labrum.
-The labrum deepens the socket, serves as a bumper to provide additional stability, and serves as the attachment site to important ligaments.
-The biceps tendon also attaches to the top of the labrum, also called the SLAP region.
+The humeral head, or ball, of the shoulder joint is much larger than the glenoid socket.
+The surrounding labrum deepens the socket, serves as a bumper to provide additional stability, and is the attachment site to important ligaments.
+The biceps tendon also attaches to the top of the labrum.

 A SLAP tear occurs in the top (superior), the front (anterior) and back (posterior) of the point where the biceps tendon attaches to the labrum.
 The term SLAP is an acronym for Superior Labrum Anterior and Posterior.

 A SLAP tear can occur either from trauma or from overuse.
-Motor vehicle accidents, falling on an outstretched arm, or forceful pulling on the arm can all result in a labrum tear.
+Athletes involved in sports that require repetitive overhead activities are particularly vulnerable to develop this condition at the top of the labrum..
+Motor vehicle accidents, falling on an outstretched arm, or forceful pulling on the arm can also cause labrum tear.
 Shoulder dislocations can also cause a tear, often to the front (anterior) or back (posterior) of this structure.
-Repetitive overhead activities can also lead to tears of the top of the labrum.
 Chronic degenerative fraying of the labrum can be seen in patients over the age of 40 years.
-These chronic tears are not uncommon and are often seen in association with other problems including rotator cuff tears, and should be distinguished from acute traumatic tears in young people, or SLAP tears in overhead athletes.
+These chronic tears are not uncommon and are often seen in association with other problems including rotator cuff tears.

 - A feeling of catching, locking, popping, or grinding in the shoulder.